Skip to main content

 How To Calculate Your Credit Utilization Rate

 Let’s look at a quick example.
 Say you have a card with a balance of $5,000 and a total credit limit of $8,000.
-The formula looks like this:$5,000 / $8,000 = 0.625 or 62.5%When reviewing your credit score, you may notice that your ratio is being reported as higher or lower than it currently is.
-This is because credit card companies report your balances to the three credit bureaus monthly and the reported balanced is used for the ratio.3 So, if you made a sizable payment after your balance was reported, it may take a month for the ratio to catch up.
+The formula looks like this: When reviewing your credit score, you may notice that your ratio is being reported as higher or lower than it currently is.
+This could be from the timing of your payments.
+Credit card companies, for example, report your balances to the three credit bureaus monthly.
+This reported balance is used for the ratio.3 So, if you made a sizable payment after your balance was reported, it may take a month for an accurate ratio to be reflected.

 Credit Utilization and Your Credit Score

-As you might expect, credit utilization ratios play a major role in calculating credit scores and determining overall financial health.
-But the exact way your utilization ratio impacts your score depends on the method used to calculate your credit score.The two main scoring models that most lenders look at are FICO and VantageScore.
+Credit utilization ratios play a major role in calculating credit scores and determining overall financial health.
+However, the exact way your utilization ratio impacts your score depends on the method used to calculate it.Most lenders look at two main scoring models: FICO and VantageScore.
 Your total credit utilization ratio makes up 30%4 of your FICO score calculation and 20%5 of your VantageScore calculation.
-These models may also consider the highest per-card ratio in their score calculation.6
+These models may also consider the highest ratio among your revolving accounts in their score calculation.6

 Per-Card vs Total Utilization